-Bylaws and to any provision of the General Corporation Law of Delaware requiring shareholder authorization or approval for a particular action, the business and affairs of the Corporation shall be managed and all corporate powers shall be exercised by, or under the direction of, the Board of Directors.
+Section 1.
+Powers.
+Subject to any limitations in the Articles of Incorporation or these Bylaws and to any provision of the General Corporation Law of Delaware requiring shareholder authorization or approval for a particular action, the business and affairs of the Corporation shall be managed and all corporate powers shall be exercised by, or under the direction of, the Board of Directors.
 The Board of Directors may delegate the management of the day-to-day operation of the business of the Corporation to a management company or other person provided that the business and affairs of the Corporation shall be managed and all corporate powers shall be exercised, under the ultimate direction of the Board of Directors.

 Section 2.
 Number, Tenure and Qualifications.
 The authorized number of Directors of this Corporation shall not be less than one (1) nor more than nine (9), the exact number of Directors to be fixed from time to time, within such limit, by a duly adopted resolution of the Board of Directors or the shareholders.
 The initial number of Directors of the Corporation shall be set at Five (5).
 Directors shall hold office for a term of One (1) year from the date they are elected.
 No reduction of the authorized number of Directors shall have the effect of removing any Director before that Director's term of office expires.
-The number of authorized Directors may be changed by a duly adopted Certificate of Amendment to the Certificate of Incorporation or by an amendment to this Bylaw duly adopted by the vote or written consent of the holders of a majority of the shares issued and outstanding and entitled to vote.
+The number of authorized Directors may be changed by a duly adopted Certificate of Amendment to this Bylaw duly adopted by the vote or written consent of the holders of a majority of the shares issued and outstanding and entitled to vote.